Raku/doc/README.md

-# p6doc -- an attempt to write something like 'perldoc' for Perl 6
+# Official Perl 6 Documentation

 [![Build Status](https://travis-ci.org/perl6/doc.svg?branch=master)](https://travis-ci.org/perl6/doc) [![artistic](https://img.shields.io/badge/license-Artistic%202.0-blue.svg?style=flat)](https://opensource.org/licenses/Artistic-2.0)

 An HTML version of this documentation can be found at https://docs.perl6.org/.
+This is currently the recommended way to consume the documentation.

-(If you are browsing this repository via github, it will not display most files correctly, because this is Perl 6 Pod, and github assumes Perl 5 POD).
+(If you are browsing this repository via GitHub, it will not display most files correctly, because this is Perl 6 Pod, and GitHub assumes Perl 5 POD).

 ## Install